Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Her political secretary, who was at the site yesterday, said Zuraida was “misquoted” by several newspapers on Saturday.

 I still remember my friend telling that “small things will become big things if not handled”.
-It is wrong of to brush aside this as a small problem, because this incident is a symptom of disobedience by officers.
+It is wrong of Xavier to brush aside this as a small problem, because this incident is a symptom of disobedience by officers.
 This problem can easily manifest in other areas.
 Secondly, this incident is about religion.
 Anything to do with race and religion is never a small issue.

 At the site also was MHS representative, who said that state government or local council must approach MHS before demolishing any temples.
 He said MHS will find a solution for these sort of problems.
 This incident can be avoided if MHS was involved.